The Palio in Parma is quite unique - ouritalianjourney.com

 Parma's different porta map

-Editor’s Note: This article was initially published on October 6, 2016, and was updated in February 2024 for accuracy and additional information.
+Editor’s Note: This post was initially published in December 2017 and updated in October 2024 for accuracy and additional information.

 10 Comments